Fabry–Pérot Cavity Simulation (FDTD): 1D Optical Resonator Tutorial

 If the simulation is taking significantly longer than this, refer to the note above about saving the simulation on a fast local drive.

-5. Viewing power density snapshots
+5. Viewing electric field snapshots

 Open the snapshots/ output directory (from the Output tab) and double-click to launch the snapshot viewer.

+This allows you to view the simulation results as a function of time.
 Click the + button once to add a dataset, then select Ey.
 In this simulation the field is excited in the

 You can then use the slider bar to step through time and observe how the field evolves.
 Three representative snapshots are shown in